MouseLand/suite2p/docs/inputs.rst

    bad_frames = np.array([20,30,40])
    np.save('bad_frames.npy', bad_frames)

-Put this file into the first folder in your ops['data_path'] (the first folder you choose in the GUI).
+Put this file into the first folder in your settings['data_path'] (the first folder you choose in the GUI).

 .. _inputs-diff-file-types: